amplab/training/ampcamp/image-classification-with-pipelines.md

 After that, we'll be classifying images from the [MNIST](http://yann.lecun.com/exdb/mnist/) digit database.

 The MNIST database is a dataset of 60,000 handwritten digits in 10 classes, one for each digit.
+Roughly 50,000 of them are in the training set, and 10,000 in the test set.
 The MNIST images are 28 by 28 grayscale pixels each, and look as follows:

 <p style="text-align: center;">
   <img src="img/mnist-example-ipy.png"